department-of-veterans-affairs/vets-website/va-gov/pages/records/get-military-service-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You’ll need to have a premium <b>DS Logon</b> account (used for eBenefits and milConnect).
+You’ll need to have a Premium <b>DS Logon</b> account (used for eBenefits and milConnect).

-If you don’t have a premium DS Logon account, find out how to create or upgrade an account on eBenefits. <br>
+If you don’t have a Premium DS Logon account, find out how to create or upgrade an account on eBenefits. <br>
 <a href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=military-personnel-file">Go to eBenefits</a>.

 </div>